 If you are not 100% sociable preferring your own company and to be surrounded by luxury then a cabin cruise is not for you.

 The weather can be unpredictable so there are no guarantees that you will get to go to certain place on the schedule.

-On the plus side, it’s a unique holiday experience.
+On the plus side, a blue cruise is a unique holiday experience.
 You get to visit inaccessible islands, swim in the vivid blue water of the Aegean whenever you feel like it and meet like-minded people from all over the world.

-Each gulet has an experienced captain who is responsible for your safety and to show you as many amazing places as the weather and time will allow.
+Each blue cruise gulet has an experienced captain who is responsible for your safety and to show you as many amazing places as the weather and time will allow.

 There is a chef who prepares exquisite, fresh Turkish meals that are a delight on the eye and excess baggage on the hips.

 Depending on the size of the gulet you may have one or more sailors who double up as stewards.
 We had one.

 Do take cash with you to cover your bar tab on the gullet, entry to some of the ruins and for a spot of shopping.
 We only saw one ATM and that was in Kas.